-The following table shows information as to stock options granted during 2003 to the executive officers of the Sempra Energy utilities named in the Summary Compensation Table.
-All options are to purchase Sempra Energy Common Stock, were granted at an exercise price of 100% of the fair market value of the option shares on the date of the grant, are for a ten-year term subject to earlier expiration following termination of employment, and are exercisable in cumulative installments of one-fourth of the shares initially subject to the option on each of the first four anniversaries of the grant date.
+The following table shows information as to stock options granted during 2004 to the executive officers of the Sempra Utilities named in the Summary Compensation Table.
+All options are to purchase Sempra Energy Common Stock, were granted at an exercise price of 100% of the fair market value of the option shares on the date of the grant and for a ten-year term subject to earlier expiration following termination of employment.
+They become exercisable in cumulative installments of one-fourth of the shares initially subject to the option on each of the first four anniversaries of the grant date, with immediate exercisability upon a change of control or various events specified in the executive's severance pay agreement.

-Option Grants in 2003
+Option Grants in 2004